-Immunotherapy is an experimental-stage therapy which uses body’s own immune system to fight cancer.
+Immunotherapy is an experimental-stage therapy which triggers body’s own immune system to fight cancer.
 Two approaches are being pursued by researchers.
+The key player in both approaches is immune system's T-cells.

-One approach has been to draw blood from the patient and re-engineer genetically immune system's T-cells present in the blood.
-These are then infused back into the same person's bloodstream to kill cancer cells.
-This is a personalized treatment for each patient.
+One approach has been to draw blood from the patient and genetically tweak the T-cells present in the blood.
+These are then infused back into the same person's bloodstream to recognize and kill cancer cells.
+This approach has been shown to work in some people with cancer of the lung, cervix, blood cells (leukaemia), skin (melanoma) and bladder.

 Clinics offering variations of immunotherapy in India are listed in Resources below.
 However, it must be noted that these clinics have no authorization from medical field's statutory and regulatory bodies.